philipppk/boskanter-website/README.md

 3. Now you can write markdown code.
 Read more about hot it works [here](https://www.markdownguide.org/basic-syntax/).
 You can always click preview to see if everything is rendered the way you want it.

 ### Example
-An example about a day where we made Sauerkraut could look like this
+An example post about a day where we made Sauerkraut could look like this
 ```
 ---
 title: Sauerkraut Samstag